-4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR

-576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
+4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

 Homeless needs and priorities continue to be identified through the County's Continuum of Care system.
 The 2020 San Joaquin County Strategic Plan on Homelessness and the implementation groups formed are public and inclusive to participation of all stakeholders including homeless and formerly homeless individuals.
-In addition, the SJCoC consults with and engages homeless individuals to participate in the Annual Point-in- Time Count of the homeless and has at least one person with lived homeless experience on the SJCoC Board.
-All ESG and CoC funded projects are required to have a homeless or formerly homeless person on their board.
+In addition, the SJCoC consults with and engages homeless individuals to participate in the Annual Point-in- Time Count of the homeless and has at least one person with lived homeless experience on the SJCoC Board as mandated by the Charter; currently, the SJCoC Board has at least three persons with lived experience.
+All ESG and CoC funded subrecipients are required to have a homeless or formerly homeless person on their board.

-- 5. Describe performance standards for evaluating ESG. - 1.
-Housing Stability: Seventy percent of program participant households will maintain housing stability for 6 months following the end of rental assistance. - Measurement: Percentage of program participant households who maintain tenancy for 6 months following the end of rental assistance. - 2.
-Recidivism: Less than thirty percent of program participant households will experience a subsequent episode of homelessness as evidenced by their return to emergency shelter. - Measurement: Total number of adult program participants with successful exits from the program (with a successful housing outcome) that had an emergency shelter stay of at least 1 night within 6 months of exiting the program.
+5. Describe performance standards for evaluating ESG.

+1. Housing Stability: Seventy percent of program participant households will maintain housing stability for 6 months following the end of rental assistance.

+• Measurement: Percentage of program participant households who maintain tenancy for 6 months following the end of rental assistance.

+2. Recidivism: Less than thirty percent of program participant households will experience a subsequent episode of homelessness as evidenced by their return to emergency shelter.

+- Measurement: Total number of adult program participants with successful exits from the program (with a successful housing outcome) that had an emergency shelter stay of at least 1 night within 6 months of exiting the program. - 3.
+Shelter Exits: Ten percent of program participant households will immediately exit emergency shelter to a permanent housing destination. - Measurement: Percentage of program participant households who exit emergency shelter to permanent housing destinations.